37. Bonus: Organizing a Memorable Tech Conference

 As ideas on gender are evolving, Leah has experimented with applying pronoun usage onto badges.
 At first, she made this mandatory, requiring attendees to provide their preferred pronoun while registering for the conference.
 She thought that this would help normalize the terminology, but she says her opinion has changed after speaking to several people.
 Instead, she provides pronoun stickers to attendees when they collect their badges at the conference.

-Some smaller opportunities, like building fitness activites into the schedule, also helps attendees maintain their routine and connect with other conference-goers in ways they might not otherwise be able to.
+Some smaller opportunities, like building fitness activities into the schedule, also helps attendees maintain their routine and connect with other conference-goers in ways they might not otherwise be able to.

 Links from this episode

 Jamie: Welcome to Code[ish].
 My name's Jamie White.
 I'm a front end engineer at Heroku.
 For this episode we have some bonus material from our prior interview with Leah Silber this time focusing on conferences and tech events.

 Jamie: You are a veteran of organizing tech conferences, so I couldn't let you go without talking about this area of expertise for a little while.
 What have you worked on this year?
 What conferences this 2019.